dragon7-fc/misc/algorithm/LeetCode/[Easy] 53. Maximum Subarray.md

 53. Maximum Subarray

-Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
+Given an integer array `nums`, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.

 **Example:**
 ```